FridayyAIOrg/Fridayybot-automation-new/prompt.md

 3. Adding products
 4. Creating final storefront

-Distilled flow of operations for each task:
+Distilled flow of operations for each task (these flows must be stuck to strictly):
 1. Authentication: take phone number from user -> too call -> Get token
 2. Store onboarding: Ask user for category confirmation -> Tool call -> Get store id
 3. Product creation: Ask user for images -> Tool call -> Get product id (you will never get this without calling the product upload tool and we will end up going in circles) -> tool call -> Ask user if they want AI images -> tool call -> Ask user if they want to proceed with storefront creation while they wait for AI images